chriszarate/grunt-load-options/README.md

 ### Plugin options

-To configure a Grunt plugin, create a file in `grunt/options`.
-The name of the file should correspond to the key of the options hash.
+To configure a Grunt plugin, create a file in `grunt/config` or `grunt/options` (either works).
+The name of the file should correspond to the property of the configuration object we want to define.
 For example, if you want to configure [grunt-contrib-jshint][], create a file named `jshint.js`:

 ```js
 module.exports = {